-The ACOG and SMFM practice bulletin (#682) supports the following evaluation for pregnancy loss in their 2016 statement (reaffirmed 2020 and 2023):
+Because of the advantages chromosomal microarray has over karyotyping (chromosome analysis), ACOG and SMFM support the following for pregnancy loss in their 2016 (reaffirmed 2020) statement:

-"Chromosomal microarray analysis of fetal tissue (i.e., amniotic fluid, placenta, or products of conception) is recommended in the evaluation of intrauterine fetal death or stillbirth when further cytogenetic analysis is desired because of the test's increased likelihood of obtaining results and improved detection of causative abnormalities." (p. e263)
+"Chromosomal microarray analysis of fetal tissue (ie, amniotic fluid, placenta, or products of conception) is recommended in the evaluation of intrauterine fetal death or stillbirth when further cytogenetic analysis is desired because of the test's increased likelihood of obtaining results and improved detection of causative abnormalities." (p. e263)

-American Society for Reproductive Medicine (ASRM)
+American Society for Reproductive Medicine